-The cost of composite decking typically starts at $7 per square foot to double this.
 Factors that determine price include the manufacturer, materials used whether it is recycled, virgin etc. and also any extra features such as UV protection and scratch resistance.
 Composite decking involves more upfront costs but will require significantly less maintenance than wood in the long-run.

 Composite decking is considered low maintenance decking, but don’t get it confused with a completely maintenance-free product.
 Just like anything else on the exterior of your home, your deck is susceptible to the outdoor elements such as mold, fading from the sun and scratching due to hail damage.
 Composite decking is not 100% foolproof, so be realistic and know that it can become scratched, faded and warped just like traditional wood because it is not 100% indestructible.